Shipping Perishable

 5. Keep proper licensing

-In addition to knowing the law, using a shipping company that maintains proper licensing is key.
+In addition to knowing the law, using a pharmaceutical shipping company that maintains proper licensing is key.
 There are typically specialised licensing requirements dictated when shipping pharmaceuticals.

 6. Documentation is important